savoirfairelinux/ansible-puma-rbenv-nginx/README.md

 the `app_puma_home_root` variable to the global base path that you want to.

 In the `/opt/cool-example`, there a `src` directory that will get created.
-That's where Puma will look for a `config.rh` to launch as expected.
+That's where Puma will look for a `config.rb` to launch as expected.

 For example, that's where you will put your Ruby on Rails application.